Critical set for surface diffeomorphisms revisited: Critical points for mildly dissipative diffeomorphisms of the disk. Proof of theorem

 \end{itemize}

 Moreover, there are only a finite number of boundary periodic points.

-\end{lemma} The proof of previous lemma goes trough two lemmas; the first one states that at least one center unstable branch is in $\La^u$ (lemma \ref{pre-cu-omega} that it proof needs claim \ref{attracting}), the second states a similar thesis to lemma \ref{whole-centerunstable} but for points in the omega limit of another point in $\La^u$ (lemma \ref{cu-omega}, it proof also needs claim \ref{attracting}).
+\end{lemma} The proof of the previous lemma goes through two lemmas; the first one states that at least one center-unstable branch is in $\La^u$ (lemma \ref{pre-cu-omega} whose proof needs claim \ref{attracting}), the second states a similar statement to lemma \ref{whole-centerunstable} but for points in the omega limit of another point in $\La^u$ (lemma \ref{cu-omega}, its proof also needs claim \ref{attracting}).

 \begin{claim} Let $z$ be a (semi)attracting periodic point and let $x$ be a point in $\La^u$ and in the local basin of attraction of $z.$ Then there is a normally hyperbolic arc contained in $\La^u$ such that one of the extreme point is $z.$